 Susan sips the vodka, the burn lessening with each taste, and stares at the wall, thinking of everything and nothing at the same time.
 Cocking her head, she squints, noticing small trails of dark stains running down the length of the wall.
 Setting the glass aside, she moves forward until her nose is an inch from the stains.
 She touches one with a tentative finger.
 Damp.

 “Fuck,” she breaths out.
 “Fuck.
 Me.”
 Grabbing the glass she downs the rest of the vodka.
-Now she has a fucking water leak?
+Now she has a damn water leak?
 She rests her forehead in her hand.
 This day needs to end.

 She leaves the kitchen, calling for Deandra.
 Pausing at the base of the stairs, she listens for a response.
 Still nothing.
 The nape of her neck tickles, but she catches the sound of running water coming from the second floor.
 Little bitch is taking a bath in her house.
 Biting back her exasperation, Susan tries again.
 “Deandra, I’m home.”
 No answer.

-It’s empty.
 Water roars out of the bath faucet in a deluge, spilling over the side of the flooded tub.
 An inch of water covers the floor.

 Susan stares in disbelief for two blinks before her anger boils.
-The cold water stabs at her feet as Susan sloshes forward and cranks off the faucet.
+The cold water stabs at her feet as she sloshes forward and cranks off the faucet.
 “Deandra, what the fuck is going on around here?”

 A voice breathes into her ear, whispering across the hairs on the back of her neck.
 “Hush.
 You’ll wake the baby.”

 Susan’s heart stutters.
 Spinning around, her feet slip out from under her and she falls to the floor, landing on her chest and soaking the front of her dress.
 The cold shocks her and she sucks in a strangled breath.
 Gripping the sink for support, she hauls herself up and whirls around the small bathroom.